The awesome thing about golf is the selection of beautiful golf courses. Erin Hills, which hosted the U.S. Open this week, is just as pretty as any.

 Let’s start with the famous, and stunning ninth hole.
 It was once just an “extra” hole, but was put into the course routing, and what a brilliant idea that was.

-Next we flap our wings and fly over one of the most uniqe holes on the course, the 12th.
+Next, we flap our wings and fly over one of the unique holes on the course, the 12th.
 Although this hole only has one bunker on it, it is still one of the toughest, with a fairway that can throw you off your game.
 This may be the only hole in all of golf where the fairway can play as a hazard at times.

-Finally, let’s take a look at the sun soaked, picturesque 18th hole.
-This hole features the beautiful clubhouse in the background, while the legendary Holy Hill looks down on those who walk the track.
+Finally, let’s take a look at the sun-soaked, picturesque 18th hole.
+This hole features the beautiful clubhouse in the background, while Holy Hill looks down on those who walk the track.
 A great way to finish a round on this public gem.

 So if you ever wanted to see the 2017 U.S. Open course from a different perspective, then there you go.
 Paul Hundley is the man responsible for these amazing flyovers.

 Take them in, and after doing that, go visit Erin Hills and tee it up.
 I can’t stress enough that this course is open to the public, so you can step on a piece of U.S. Open history.